Shivani3333/seismic-savants/README.md

-1. Write a short statement of the problem and background .
-Explain why the problem you picked is important or interesting to your team and why you are interested in solving it ?
 Problem Statement

 This project focuses on developing machine learning models to predict the magnitude of earthquakes based on historical seismic data.
 The primary goal is to accurately impute missing data and classify the magnitude of earthquakes to enhance understanding and preparedness for seismic events.
 Background
 Earthquakes are one of the most devastating natural disasters, causing significant loss of life and property.
 Accurate prediction of earthquake magnitudes and understanding seismic patterns are crucial for disaster preparedness and mitigation efforts.
 Historical earthquake data often contains missing values and inconsistencies, making it challenging to analyse and draw meaningful conclusions.
 Imputing missing data accurately and developing robust predictive models can help in understanding seismic activities better.
-Importance and Interest

 This problem is significant because:
 1. Disaster Preparedness: Accurate prediction models can help in early warning systems, allowing for timely evacuation and preparation measures, thereby saving lives and reducing economic losses.
 2. Scientific Understanding: Understanding seismic patterns and behaviours contributes to the field of geophysics and helps scientists develop better theories and models of the Earth's crust and tectonic activities.